adrianfrich/creativecoding/_posts/2022-08-17-future-ideas.markdown

 <br>
 <h1> three.js research</h1>

 <p> The first assignment was a great introduction to the basics of javascript and the p5 library.
 It's opened up a lot of new doors in terms of skills to play around with.
+I've learnt that there are different libraries to play around with such as anime.js which goes into a lot of animation techniques, it's

+{% highlight ruby %}

+{% endhighlight %}